What Is Thought Blocking, And How Do You Treat It?

 Schizophrenia

 Schizophrenia is a mental illness that can cause hallucinations and delusions.
 It affects about 0.32% of the global population.
-Symptoms and their effects can vary significantly between individuals, so treatment is specific to each person.
+People with schizophrenia can experience varied symptoms and effects, so treatment is specific to each person.
 Schizophrenia is often diagnosed in early adulthood and is identified through symptoms such as:

 • Delusions: Beliefs that are persistently held despite evidence to the contrary